 Live, learn and work in London

-Students in The Media School’s six-week Summer in London program combine classroom learning with an internship at a London media organization and cultural enrichment activities.
+Students in The Media School’s six-week Summer in London Honors Program combine classroom learning with an internship at a London media organization and cultural enrichment activities.

 They spend 20 hours a week at a supervised internship at a British media organization arranged and supervised by Anglo Educational Services and take a course in British/European media.
 The program runs from May through mid-June.